cedekpoole/daily-planner-app/README.md

 - JavaScript
 - Bootstrap (v.4.3.1)
 - Moment.js
-- JQuery (v.3.2.1)
+- jQuery (v.3.2.1)

 ### New Skills Practiced:

-- Bootstrap => This project has provided me with another opportunity to practice with bootstrap, the most popular CSS framework for developing responsive and mobile-first websites (to view the docs, click on this link: https://getbootstrap.com/docs/4.3/getting-started/introduction/)
+- Bootstrap => This project has provided me with another opportunity to practice with bootstrap, the most popular CSS framework for developing responsive and mobile-first websites (to view the docs, click this link: https://getbootstrap.com/docs/4.3/getting-started/introduction/).
+Using it endowed me with the ability to develop the aesthetic side of the project with much more ease; it became a very convenient tool in making the page responsive to a variety of viewports.

-- Third-party APIs => These allow us to use APIs provided by third parties; they allow access to their functionality via JavaScript, giving us the ability to use them on our own sites.
-For this project, JQuery - a lightweight JavaScript library - was used in order to make DOM manipulation and transversal easier (read more here: https://api.jquery.com/).
-In addition to this
+- Third-party APIs => APIs provided by third parties allow access to their functionality via JavaScript, giving us the ability to use said functionality on our own sites.
+As this project relied heavily upon movement around the DOM, jQuery - a lightweight JavaScript library - was used in order to make DOM (Document Object Model) manipulation and transversal easier (read more here: https://api.jquery.com/).
+As this is an interactive daily planner, another third-party API was used to help manage time more efficiently: Moment.js.
+It is important to note, however, that while moment.js is no longer supported by its developers, it is still a widely used and functional API (hence usage of it in this project).
+The main benefits of using this JS library is that it allows us to manipulate and display the date/time simply and directly (link to docs here: https://momentjs.com/docs/#/displaying/).

+The Work Day Schedular amalgamates all the skills discussed above, and the essence of the challenge was to create a functional site that can store and display the user's plan for the day.
+With this tool, the user can add important events to the planner, giving them the opportunity to manage their time effectively.

+### Acceptance Criteria:

+The app should:

+- Display the current day at the top of the calendar when a user opens the planner.

+- Present timeblocks for standard business hours when the user scrolls down.

+- Color-code each timeblock based on past, present, and future when the timeblock is viewed.

+- Allow a user to enter an event when they click a timeblock.

+- Save the event in local storage when the save button is clicked in that timeblock.

+- Persist events between refreshes of a page.